Employment Termination Agreement (Quebec)

 When a mutual agreement to end employment is reached, a formal termination agreement documents the terms agreed upon and protects both parties from subsequent misunderstandings or claims.
 Mutual separations may arise from restructuring, a mismatch of expectations, a change in personal circumstances, or performance issues that both parties prefer to resolve amicably.

-When a company undergoes restructuring, downsizing, or a reduction in force affecting multiple employees, standardized termination agreements ensure consistent treatment across affected employees, reduce the risk of complaints to the CNESST or claims before the Tribunal administratif du travail, and document the employer's compliance with LNT minimum notice requirements.
+When a company undergoes restructuring, downsizing, or a reduction in force affecting multiple employees, standardized termination agreements confirm consistent treatment across affected employees, reduce the risk of complaints to the CNESST or claims before the Tribunal administratif du travail, and document the employer's compliance with LNT minimum notice requirements.

 When a senior executive, manager, or specialist with a significant employment history is terminated, the stakes are particularly high because art.
 2091 reasonable notice may be substantial — potentially several months of compensation.
 A negotiated termination agreement specifying the severance package, continuation of benefits, reference letter, and confidentiality terms is essential to manage both parties' risks and avoid protracted dispute.